ABOUT THE BOOKS

 They are the same, just with different titles and covers.
 Only a few words of British usage/slang were changed for the North American editions.

-For the first book, Knife was my original title; but my original US publisher felt it wasn’t the right choice for marketing the book, and they also wanted to emphasize the faery aspect of the series.
-So after much discussion we ended up with Faery Rebels: Spell Hunter instead.
+Knife was my original title for the first book; but my former US publisher felt it set the wrong tone and wanted to emphasize the faery aspect of the series.
+So it ended up as Faery Rebels: Spell Hunter in the US instead.
 With the second book, the reverse happened.
-Wayfarer was my original title, and this time my US publisher was happy to keep it; but my UK publisher preferred Rebel, so we went with that.
-However, the new US paperbook and e-book editions from Enclave Publishing all use the UK titles.
+Wayfarer was my original title and my US publisher was happy to keep it; but my UK editor suggested Rebel, so we went with that.
+However, the US paperback and e-book reprints from Enclave Publishing use the UK titles.

 Are your books published in any other languages?